Sharcoux/slider/README.md

   minimumValue={0}                  // Minimum value
   maximumValue={1}                  // Maximum value
-  step={0}                          // The step for the slider (0 means that the slider will handle any decimal value within the range [min, max]) outboundColor='grey'              // The track color outside the current range value inboundColor='grey'               // The track color inside the current range value thumbTintColor='darkcyan'         // The color of the slider's thumb
+  step={0}                          // The step for the slider (0 means that the slider will handle any decimal value within the range [min, max]) minimumRange={step || 0}          // Minimum range between the two thumbs crossingAllowed={false}           // If true, the user can make one thumb cross over the second thumb outboundColor='grey'              // The track color outside the current range value inboundColor='grey'               // The track color inside the current range value thumbTintColor='darkcyan'         // The color of the slider's thumb